 Your guides will meet the flight and escort you to your hotel.
 Flight arrives midday.
 In the afternoon visit the National Museum and the Paro Dzong.

 Visit Taktsang, the Tiger’s Nest Temple.
 This magical temple clings to a vertical granite cliff 2,625 feet above the valley.
-In the afternoon, we will host a special Buddhist prayer ceremony at the beautiful 1200-year-old Kyichu Lhakhang Temple, to bring us good luck for the rest of the journey.
+In the afternoon, we sponsor a special Buddhist prayer ceremony at the beautiful 1200-year-old Kyichu Lhakhang Temple, to bring us good luck for the rest of the journey.

 Today’s trail follows the Thim Chhu river through breathtakingly beautiful rhododendron forests and past cascading waterfalls.
 The valley path gradually ascends to the ruins of Barshong Dzong and on to our camp for the night on the riverside.

 The trail continues to follow the Timphchu Chu.
-As we ascend, snow-capped mountain peaks in the distant horizon will come into view.
+As we ascend, snowcapped mountain peaks in the distance come into view.
 After passing the junctions of Naro and Shodu valley we camp for the night.

-We cross the first of the many passes including Yalila Pass with an altitude of 16,043 ft.
+We cross the first of the many passes today, the Yalila Pass at an elevation of 16,043 ft.
 Enjoy views of Chomolhari, Tserim Gang and Masagang on a clear day.
-Tonight we stay in the highland village of Lingshi.
+Tonight, we stay in the highland village of Lingzhi.

 Today is a rest day.
-We will offer an optional day hike.
+There is an optional day hike.

 We begin today’s shorter hike by visiting the Lingshi Dzong, built on a commanding hill by the Shabdrung in the 1600s.
-We will visit the dramatic village of Gangyul, surrounded by a natural amphitheater of cliffs.
-Tonight we camp in the tiny, windy village of Chebisa.
+We also visit the dramatic village of Gangyul, surrounded by a natural amphitheater of cliffs.
+Tonight, we camp in the tiny, windy village of Chebisa.

 Today’s hike is strenuous trek over the Sinchey La, the highest pass on our trek at 16,420 ft.
-Descending to Limithang we’ll see the snow covered peak of Gangchenta 22,441 ft. and the glacially carved Gangchenta valley.
+Descending to Limithang we see the snow covered peak of Gangchenta (22,441 ft) and the glacially carved Gangchenta Valley.
 Gangchenta means Great Tiger Mountain.

-We will be mostly hiking downhill today as we make our way along a narrow, winding river valley and through densely forested region.
-You will enjoy spectacular views of Mt Gangchhenta and Mt.
+We hike mostly downhill today as we make our way along a narrow, winding river valley and through densely forested region.
+You will enjoy spectacular views of Mt.
+Gangchenta and Mt.
 Masagang.
 Tonight’s camp is in a village paddy field.

 Explore the village of Laya.
 We will offer an optional day hike.

 We begin with a two-hour hike to Taktsimakhang, a small army check post.
 The trail from here winds up and down along the river valley of Mo Chhu, with views of the raging river, feeder streams and waterfalls.
-Our campsite is in Chamsa just bellow Bari-la pass.
+Our campsite is in Champsa just below Bari-la pass.

-After the last climb of the Laya Gasa Trek, Bari La (12,270 ft.), the trail descends all the way to Gasa village (9,088 ft.), where you will find the first restaurants since you started from Drukgyel Dzong.
-It’s an hour hike up to the Gasa Tsachu (hot springs), one of the most popular hot springs in Bhutan.
+After the last climb of the Laya Gasa Trek, Bari La (12,270 ft), the trail descends all the way to Gasa village (9,088 ft), where we will find the first restaurants since you started from Drukgyel Dzong.
+It’s an hour hike up to the Gasa Tshachu (hot springs), one of the most popular hot springs in Bhutan.

 The drive today to our hotel in Punakha will be about 4 hours on a dirt road.
-We will visit the magnificent Punakha Dzong, which without doubt.
+We visit the magnificent Punakha Dzong along the way.

-Drive to the capital, Thimphu.
+Drive for about 3 hours to the capital, Thimphu.
 Visit the National Memorial Chorten (monument), the Textile Museum, Folk Heritage Museum, Takin Zoo, National Library and Handicrafts Emporium.
-In the evening we will visit the Tashicho Dzong.
+In the evening we visit the Tashicho Dzong.